Send us a message

 Whether your customers pay you upfront, in arrears, or based on future outcomes, the way you recognize revenue can change dramatically.
 Getting this right is crucial for accurate financial statements that give a true picture of your company's performance.
 Let's look at four scenarios you're likely to encounter and break down how to handle the financing component in each one.
 From gift cards to long-term payment plans and performance-based fees, we'll cover the nuances you need to know.
 This will help you apply the ASC 606 standard correctly and confidently, ensuring your reporting is compliant and your financial data is reliable for making strategic decisions.

-When Customers Pay in Advance
+Example: When Customers Pay Upfront

 It’s common for customers to pay before you deliver a product or service.
 Think about gift cards, subscription fees, or retainer agreements.
 In many of these cases, you might assume there's a financing component because you have the customer's cash early.
 However, ASC 606 often sees it differently.
 If the primary reason for the advance payment is something other than financing—and especially if the customer controls when they receive the goods or services—then a significant financing component does not exist.
 For example, with a gift card, the customer decides when to redeem it.
 The prepayment is for their convenience, not to provide your company with a loan.